-↑ Back to topSSL (Secure Socket Layer) is a protocol used on the Web for:
+↑ Back to topSecure Sockets Layer (SSL) is a protocol used on the web for:

-- Encrypting website data sent from the browser to the server, and vice versa, so it’s protected
+- Encrypting website data sent from the browser to the server (and vice versa) to protect it.

-- Authenticating your website so visitors know your identity has been verified
+- Authenticating your site to assure visitors that your identity is verified.

 Why you need SSL

-↑ Back to top- You are accepting/transmitting sensitive information, such as addresses and credit card numbers, and need to keep them safe.
+- You are accepting/transmitting sensitive information — such as addresses and credit card numbers — and need to keep them safe.

 - You want to secure logins and signups on your site.